 If you are an international student or study abroad student and you’ve decided to apply for student loans, then you are on a fast track to getting financial assistance to fund your education overseas.
 Whether you need help covering the full cost of your education, or if you are just looking for some extra help to cover the gap, we can help you find your student loan with our International Student Loan Comparison Tool.

 Here’s how our international student loan comparison tool works.
 This first ever international student loan comparison tool will match you with available lenders that work with international students at your college or university.
 The whole process can take approximately 14-60 days depending on when you apply so be sure to get started early.
 The good news is that you can apply for an international student loan throughout the year.

 To use our student loan comparison tool, you will need to select your citizenship and school from the drop-down menu above.
-If you are a non-US citizens, you will also need to have a US cosigner who is a US citizen or green card holder with good credit who has also lived in the US for the past two years.

 After answering these questions, you will be matched with a list of lenders depending on the school you attend.
 You may have a number of lenders that you can evaluate and see which of your options best meets your needs.

 All of our lenders allow you to apply online for your international student loan.
 To begin, click the “Apply Online” button that will take you directly to the loan application process.

 The loan application process will vary depending on the lender’s application process.
 You can borrow up to the full cost or your education, minus other aid that you’ve received.
 If you will have a cosigner on your loan, you will need to have them complete their part of the application process as well.